lucask07/covg_fpga/docs/source/register_index_guide.rst

             Bit Index (Low): 10

-The completed register index for this example is located here (LINK TO EXAMPLE).
+Here is the `completed register index <https://github.com/lucask07/covg_fpga/blob/daq_v2/examples/register_index_guide_completed_example.xlsx>`_ for this example.
 You can read the registers into pypanel using the :py:meth:`~interfaces.interfaces.Register.get_chip_registers` method.